Royz2123/Machine-Learning/README.md

 ## Prequesites

-You will need Python2.7 in order to run these examples.
+You will need Python3 in order to run these examples.
 Exact documentation is provided in some of the assignements.
+Note that many of the examples requires prequesites including

+* sklearn
+* matplotlib
+* numpy